mgcrea/cordova-facebook-connect/README.md

 Using this plugin requires [Cordova Android](https://github.com/apache/incubator-cordova-android).

 1. Make sure your Android project has been [updated for Cordova](https://github.com/apache/incubator-cordova-android/blob/master/guides/Cordova%20Upgrade%20Guide.md)
-2. Merge both the `libs` and `src` folder from this plugin to your projet.
+2. Add the `src/android` folder from this plugin to your projet.
-3. Refresh (fn-F5), right-click on the `libs/facebook-android-sdk.jar` & select `Build path > Add to build path` (the debug version will output to the console).
+3. Refresh (fn-F5), right-click on the `facebook-android-sdk.jar` & select `Build path > Add to build path` (the debug version will output to the console).
 3. Add the .js files to your `assets/www` folder on disk, and add reference(s) to the .js files using `<script>` tags in your html file(s)